LGBTQ rights in the United Kingdom: Religious same-sex marriages

 In March 2011, the Liberal Judaism movement became the first Jewish movement in the UK to recognise same-sex marriage as fully equal to that of heterosexual couples.

 On 30 June 2021, the Methodist Church voted 254 to 46 in favour of changing the definition of marriage to allow same-sex marriage, thus becoming the largest religious denomination in Britain to permit same-sex marriages.

-In September 2021, the Church in Wales voted to "formally bless same-sex couples" (by way of debate and compromise) - but not legally recognising same-sex marriage within titles of the Church officially.
+In September 2021, the Church in Wales voted to "formally bless same-sex couples" (by way of debate and compromise) – but not legally recognise same-sex marriage within titles of the Church officially.

-Effective from midnight January 1, 2024 the Church of England began formally performing "blessings to same-sex couples" - after passing through by just one voice vote.
+Effective from midnight 1 January 2024, the Church of England began formally performing "blessings to same-sex couples" after passing through by just one voice vote.

 Adoption and family planning

 Under the Adoption and Children Act 2002 Parliament provided that an application to adopt a child in England and Wales could be made by either a single person or a couple.
 The previous condition that the couple be married was dropped, thus allowing a same-sex couple to apply.
 The Lords rejected the proposal on one occasion before it was passed.
 Supporters of the move in Parliament stressed that adoption was not a "gay rights" issue but one of providing as many children as possible with a stable family environment rather than seeing them kept in care.
 Opponents raised doubts over the stability of relationships outside marriage, and how instability would impact on the welfare of adopted children.
 However, the law was successfully passed and went into effect on 30 December 2005.
 Similar legislation was adopted in Scotland, which came into effect on 28 September 2009.
 Northern Ireland followed suit in December 2013.

 The Human Fertilisation and Embryology Act 2008 was given royal assent on 13 November 2008.
 The legislation allows for lesbians and their partners (both civil and de facto) equal access to legal presumptions of parentage in cases of in vitro fertilisation (IVF) or assisted/self insemination (other than at home) from the moment the child is born.
 The law also allows both partners to be identified on the child's birth certificate by the words "parent".

 The law came into force on 6 April 2009 and is not retroactive (it does not apply before that date).
 On 6 April 2010 Parental orders for gay men and their partners came into force.
 A Parental Order is an order issued by the Court to the intended parents of a surrogate child which extinguishes the legal parenthood of the surrogate mother and, if she has one, her partner and reassigns legal parenthood and parental responsibility to the intended parents.